Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 How? - Index.html contains the FontAwesome fa-code link icon that opens up the API's CSS Modal with the content in index.html.
 The CSS Modal control and styling is defined in style.css.

 Hovering over the FontAwesome fa-code icon scales it to 1.5 times the original size, clicking on it opens the Code Snippet CSS Modal.
-A CSS backdrop lies behind the CSS Modal disabling clicking of any other links and buttons on the website.
+A CSS backdrop lies behind the CSS Modal disabling clicking any other links and buttons on the website.
 Only the Close button on the CSS Modal is clickable.

 Clicking on the links opens up the external websites in new tabs `target=_blank`.